newt196/Python-rep/python/Cewl Duplicate/README.md

 <img width="406" alt="image" src="https://github.com/user-attachments/assets/82229633-3d65-460c-bbae-77d7fe46a7b7">

-Define a function that cleans the text foudn within the

 Define a function that cleans the text found within the search results.
 Also notating the limit of 4 characters to avoid words that dont matter.
 REGEX usage here "re.findall" Finds all word-like patterns (\b\w+\b)